when was the last time you celebrated failure? probably never i’ll bet. there are a few questions here.

 - when should you celebrate your failures?

-before we jump into that, lemme tell you why i’m writing about this. it’s almost midnight and i missed (almost) writing today’s letter to y’all. why did i miss it? because i didn’t plan my time and i spent the whole day on unplanned multiple interactions with multiple people.
+before we jump into that, lemme tell you why i’m writing about this. it’s almost midnight and i missed (almost) writing today’s newsletter to y’all. why did i miss it? because i didn’t plan my time and i spent the whole day on unplanned interactions with people.

 do i regret it? no. consistency might be a steady esteem boost but the intensity of the immediate moment offers infinite satisfaction. and so i’m gonna dismiss the fact that i’m gonna fail my daily consistency streak.

-of course if you’re reading this, you realise that i did eventually write the letter and my streak remains unbroken. but that’s only because i accepted the fact that i failed (at first) and that’s not a big deal at all. most mountains are often mole hills.
+of course if you’re reading this, you realize that i did eventually write the letter and my streak remains unbroken. but that’s only because i accepted the fact that i failed (at first) and that’s not a big deal at all. most mountains are often just mole hills. and most mole hills just look like mountains from afar. play the long game.

 why celebrate failures?